What's a Litigation Friend?

-As part of Nervember - the campaign from the International Pain Foundation - we are sharing a number of articles, blogs and case studies to highlight nerve pain as a symptom of an injury, and nerve conditions which can develop from injuries.
+As part of Nervember – the yearly campaign from the International Pain Foundation – we are sharing a number of articles, blogs and case studies to highlight nerve pain as a symptom of an injury and nerve conditions which can develop from other injuries.

-In this article our Head of Serious Injury, Melanie Burden focuses on the term Unexplained Pain which is often given to patients and people who are claiming for pain caused by an injury and who are living with pain.
+In this article, we focus on the term Unexplained Pain, which is often given to patients and people who are claiming for pain which does not medically have a known cause.

-It is sadly my experience that when a client reads the words “unexplained pain“ in a medical report or words such as “there is no organic explanation for the symptoms” that they feel they have not been believed.
-This can be a source of real distress.
+It is sadly our experience at Simpson Millar that when a client reads the words “unexplained pain” in a medical report or words such as “there is no organic explanation for the symptoms” that they feel they have not been believed – this can be a source of real distress.

 There is a wide misunderstanding that if somebody is described as having unexplained pain this is saying that they are fabricating their symptoms.

-For people living in pain it can be a tough read, particularly as pain can be so subjective and they might already be struggling to communicate with their loved ones and their medical practitioners about their pain levels.
+For people living with pain it can be tough, particularly as pain can be so subjective and they might already be struggling to communicate with their loved ones and their medical practitioners about their pain levels.

 It’s important that you have the advice of a personal injury solicitor specialising in chronic pain and psychological injuries if you receive a medical report which notes a finding of unexplained pain.